RP-CET/IPP_1-2_dec2022/README.md

-# Introductory Programming Using Python (11 and 12 Oct 2022)
+# Introductory Programming Using Python (1 and 2 Dec 2022)

 Course materials are contained in this repository